CloudDetail/apo-helm-charts/README.md

 An automated observability platform for cloud-native developers.

-This repository contains [Helm](https://helm.sh/) charts for DeepFlow project.
+This repository contains [Helm](https://helm.sh/) charts for APO project.

 ## Usage